 At the Khalidi Law Firm, we have years of experience helping clients that have suffered injuries in vehicle accidents, pedestrian accidents and bicycle accidents in Tucson.
 If you or a loved one has been involved in a crash caused by another driver’s negligence, you shouldn’t have to pay the price for their careless driving.

 Our Tucson vehicle accident attorneys will make sure you get the compensation you deserve.
-To schedule a free consultation with the Khalidi Law Firm, fill out our online contact form or give us a call at 520.629.9909.
+Call us to schedule a free consultation with the Khalidi Law Firm.